Last modified on November 21, 2022

-Gateways are the initial entry point into the strongDM network.
+Gateways are the initial entry point into the StrongDM network.
 Therefore, each gateway must be assigned an address that is accessible to your users.
-You will need at least one gateway to connect to resources, but we recommend running them in pairs.
+You need at least one gateway to connect to resources, but we recommend running them in pairs.

 Add a Gateway

-- Click Add gateway.
+Click Add gateway.
 You can rename the gateway here or modify it later.
-Advertised host should be the IP address or host that the gateway listens on.
-Select a TCP port (default 5000) for the service to listen on.
+Advertised host is the IP address or host that the gateway listens on.
+The Advertised port (default 5000) is the port that the service listens on.

-- Click Create gateway and the gateway token appears in a modal.
-Copy the gateway token and put it aside.
-You will need it again in a later step.
+Click Create gateway and the gateway token appears in a modal.
+Copy the gateway token and save it for use in a later step.

 Set up a 64-bit Linux instance to run the gateway.
 Machines should have at least 2 CPUs and 4 GB of memory.
 If the instance is using SELinux, you need to disable SELinux to install the gateway.